liferay/liferay-docs/devGuide/en/chapters/08-maven.markdown

 ---

-Now you're able to specify dependencies on required Liferay artifacts; let's create a Liferay plgugin project using the *archetypes* Liferay provides.
+Now you're able to specify dependencies on required Liferay artifacts; let's create a Liferay plugin project using the archetypes provided by Liferay.

 ## Creating Liferay Plugins with Maven

 With Liferay, you get many archetypes to help create Maven projects for multiple Liferay plugin types, including portlet, theme, hook, and layout template plugins.
-Archetypes for each of plugin type for several versions of Liferay are provided, so you almost certainly have the archettype you need.
+Archetypes for each of plugin type for several versions of Liferay are provided, so you almost certainly have the archetype you need.

 *Archetype* is Maven's project templating toolkit.
 Let's use it to create a Liferay portlet project.
 With Archetype, you can use the same steps we detail